-Juli Fulks is in her third season as head coach of the Transylvania women's basketball program for the 2016-17 season.
+Juli Fulks enters her sixth season as head coach of the Transylvania women’s basketball program for the 2019-20 season.

-The 2014-15 edition of the Pioneers captured the regular season conference championship along with an at-large bid to the NCAA Division III Tournament.
+The 2014-15 edition of the Pioneers not only captured the regular season conference championship, but also earned an at-large bid to the NCAA Division III Tournament.
 The Pioneers produced two selections to the D3Hoops.com Great Lakes All-Region Second Team, senior guard Nicole Coffman and junior guard Katelyn Smith.
 Those two players were also named to the All-HCAC First Team as Smith captured the conference MVP award in 2015.

-In 2015-16, Fulks and the Pioneers completed another strong run through HCAC play, overcoming injuries to multiple key rotation players to capture third place with a 14-4 record and advancing to the conference tournament semifinals.
-Smith again repeated as the HCAC Conference MVP and a selection to the 2016 D3Hoops.com Great All-Region Second Team, while senior guard Shawn Kolani was named to the All-HCAC First Team and freshman guard Kristen Hayes was named to the conference's All-Freshman Team.
+In 2015-16, Fulks and the Pioneers completed another strong run through HCAC play, overcoming injuries to multiple key players to capture third place in the conference with a 14-4 record and advancing to the conference tournament semifinals.
+Smith again repeated as the HCAC conference MVP and was selected to the 2016 D3Hoops.com Great Lakes All-Region Second Team, while senior guard Shawn Kolani was named to the All-HCAC First Team and freshman guard Kristen Hayes was named to the conference's All-Freshman Team.

 Fulks surpassed the 200-career win mark on February 13, 2016 with a 75-67 win against Defiance.
-In this season, the Pioneers led the conference in 3-pointers made per game, free-throw percentage, and ranked second in field-goal percentage, 3-point field goal percentage, assists per game, and turnovers per game.
+That season, the Pioneers led the conference in 3-pointers made per game and free-throw percentage, and ranked second in field-goal percentage, 3-point field goal percentage, assists per game, and turnovers per game.
 Transylvania ranked first in field-goal percentage during conference play.

-Prior to her time at Transylvania, Fulks coached at Lewis & Clark College in Portland, Oregon for 10 years, where she built an unheralded program into a national contender in the Northwest Conference.
+Prior to her time at Transylvania, Fulks coached at Lewis & Clark College in Portland, Oregon for 10 years, where she built an unheralded program into an annual national contender in the Northwest Conference.

 Fulks took over at Lewis & Clark prior to the 2004-05 season, inheriting a team which had posted a 1-15 conference record.
 In her first season at the helm, Fulks led her team to an 8-8 record in Northwest Conference play and a 12-12 overall mark for one of the 20 most-improved seasons in the nation.